opentap/Network-Analyzer/README.md

 Download the NA Plugin installer from [here](https://packages.opentap.io/) Run the installer and follow the on-screen instructions to complete the installation process.

-### Build from source (Windows with Visual Studio Installed):
+### Build from source (Windows with Visual Studio installed):
 ```
 git clone https://github.com/opentap/Network-Analyzer.git
 cd Network-Analyzer
 start OpenTap.Plugins.PNAX.sln
 ```

-## List of Supported Instrument
+## List of Supported Instruments
-All the keysight network analyzer with "NASCAR" firmware.
+All the Keysight network analyzer with "NASCAR" firmware.
 The main testing environment for this plugin is N5247B.

 ## Support
-For any questions, issues, or assistance, please submit a ticket in this repo.
+For any questions, issues, or assistance, please submit an Issue in this repo.

 ## License
 The Network Analyzer Plugin is released under the MIT License.
 Feel free to use, modify, and distribute it in accordance with the terms of the license.